WOOD MAKES THE COLLEGE CHAIR

 Quarter sawing is a type of cut in the rip-sawing of logs into lumber.
 The resulting lumber is called quarter sawn, quarter sawn, quartered, and radially-sawn.
 There is widespread confusion between the terms quarter sawn and rift-sawn with both words defined with opposite meanings and as synonyms.

 Quarter sawn boards have greater stability of form and size with less cupping, shrinkage across the width, shake and splitting, and other good qualities.
 In some woods, the grain produces a decorative effect such as oak which shows a prominent ray fleck, and Sapele (or Sapelli, an redish-brown African hardwood often used for flooring) is likely to produce a ribbon figure.

 Quarter sawing gets its name from the fact that the log is first quartered lengthwise, resulting in wedges with a right angle ending at approximately the center of the original log.
 Each quarter is then cut separately by tipping it up on its point and sawing boards successively along the axis.
 That results in boards with the annual rings mostly perpendicular to the faces.
 Quarter sawing yields boards with straight striped grain lines, greater stability than flat-sawn wood, and a distinctive ray and fleck figure.
 It also yields narrower boards, because the log is first quartered, which is more wasteful. (source:https://en.wikipedia.org/wiki/Quarter_sawing) More about quarter-sawn wood

-For more information about wooden college chairs, wooden university chairs, college wooden logo chairs, wooden alumni chairs, quarter sawn oak chairs, or quarter sawn white oak, return to the Home or phone us at 866.748.2230.
+For more information about wooden university chairs, wooden captain chairs, wood captain chairs, and wood captains chairs, college wooden logo chairs, wooden alumni chairs, quarter sawn oak chairs, or quarter sawn white oak, phone Alumni Chairs at 866.748.2230.